We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 Another gem among Mexico’s Pueblos Magicos is the almost unbearably pretty town of Izamal, located in the heart of the state of Yucatan.

-The quaint streets will draw you in with their colonial charm and small-town feel as you quickly discover why Izamal is dubbed the “Yellow City.”
+The quaint streets will draw you in with their colonial charm and small-town feel.
+And you’ll quickly discover why Izamal is dubbed the “Yellow City”!

 The bold “Mexican” egg-yolk yellow of the buildings make for some awesome photos!